Pea shoots

 Pea shoots or pea sprouts are the tender, immature tips of the pea plant, cultivated as a leaf vegetable to be eaten.
-Its flavor is described as being nutty and spinach-like.
+Their flavor is described as being nutty and spinach-like.
 Pea shoots are generally believed to have been first cooked with and introduced by the Indigenous Hmong people in China, Japan, and Southeast Asia.
-Over the last couple decades, pea shoots has gained popularity in the United States, being increasingly featured in both Chinese and fine dining restaurants.
+Over the last couple of decades, pea shoots have gained popularity in the United States, being increasingly featured in Chinese and fine dining restaurants.

 Description

-As a winter crop, pea shoots grows best in cool weather and is best planted in early spring or late summer.
+As a winter crop, pea shoots grow best in cool weather and are best planted in early spring or late summer.
 The shoots are 2–6 inches long (5–15 centimeters) and their thin stems hold 2–4 leaves and immature tendrils.
 There are two types of leaves that develop while the plant grows.
 The first one, known as cotyledons, have a sweeter and lighter flavor and are the first to appear.
 The true leaves that appear later connect to create a slender, light green, and crunchy stem.